ammein/custom-code-editor/README.md

 }
 ```

-> Because we have a css issue on `!important` to override apostrophe css default normalize.
-So I did it for you to easily override it on `config` options.
+> Because we have a css issue with `!important` to override apostrophe css default normalize.
+So, I made it for you to easily override in the `config` settings.
 Or maybe you can push your own file to override it.
-Either way , both are possible override options :)
+Either way, both are possible override options :)

 # Specific Field Customization
-Well, I know some of you don't want some specific editor to be in the same options to all custom-code-editor field type, right ?
+Well, I know some of you don't want some specific editor to have the same options in all custom-code-editor field instances, right?
 To make it backward compatibility, only some of the options can be overridden on your schema fields.
 Here is an example :

 ```javascript
 addFields : [